History of Salt Spring Island

 Fulford Village, at the southern end of the island, bustles with activity when the ferry arrives from Swartz Bay terminal on Vancouver Island.
-The decidedly laid-back atmosphere of Fulford Village, the historic Fulford Inn, the historic grocery store, the Mexican cafe, and the few crafts shops all combine to add to the unique character of Fulford Harbour and the ferry terminal.
-Visit the native artifacts museum housed in a beautiful log building.
+The decidedly laid-back atmosphere of Fulford Village, the historic grocery store (now updated), the Rock Salt Restaurant and Cafe, and the few crafts shops all combine to add to the unique character of Fulford Harbour and the ferry terminal.

 Fulford Harbour was named after Captain John Fulford, commanding officer of the HMS Ganges, the flagship of the Royal Navy's Pacific Station between 1857 and 1860.
 Built in 1821, the Ganges was the last British sailing battleship commissioned for duty in foreign waters.
 Charming Fulford Harbour provides temporary anchorage in the shallow waters at the head of the long inlet, a favourite destination among cruising boats.

 Tiny Vesuvius Bay on the northwest side of Saltspring offers more studios, hiking trails, and spectacular sunsets!
 BC Ferries operates a ferry service from Vesuvius to Crofton on Vancouver Island.
-This is one of the few ferry docks where you can park your car in line and wander over to a pub (the Vesuvius Inn) and quaff a beer and enjoy the great view from the veranda while you wait for your ship to come in.
+This is one of the few ferry docks where you can park your car in line and wander the village.
 A popular family beach is close to the facilities at Vesuvius Bay.
 Park on Langley Street, then go down a flight of stairs to the beach.
 Amateur geologists will find some deeply inclined rock strata to study, and warmer ocean waters make it a good spot for swimming.
 Vesuvius Bay was the home of the first settlers on Saltspring Island (1857), the nine American blacks who had purchased their freedom from slavery.
 Vesuvius is named after the Royal Navy's paddle sloop Vesuvius, which did duty in the Black Sea during the Crimean War (1853-1856).

 Saltspring Island even has its own currency!
 Saltspring Island Dollars are available on a one-to-one exchange with the Canadian Dollar and accepted on Saltspring on the same basis as the national currency.
 The goal of the local currency, which was introduced to the Island in September 2001, is to raise funds for worthwhile community projects while promoting local commerce and goodwill.
 Limited editions of Saltspring Island art are featured on the back of the notes, which help to make the bills collectible after the two-year expiry date.
 The not-for-profit Saltspring Island Monetary Foundation facilitates the process of returning the proceeds of the venture back to the community.
 Legally considered gift certificates, the Saltspring Island Dollar is Canada's only local legal-tender currency in circulation.